asiekierka/swanshell/docs/content/user/witch.md

 **Please refrain** from contacting Qute Corporation with any inquiries regarding running WonderWitch software on nileswan.
 {{< /hint >}}

-swanshell has extensive support for running the WW's operating system, referred to as Freya in this document, using cartridge images.
+swanshell has extensive support for running the WW operating system, referred to as Freya in this document, using cartridge images.
-Support for running `.fx` files directly is also in development.
+(Support for running `.fx` files directly is in development.)

-## Cartridge image support
+## Cartridge image operation

+### Getting started (Simple)

+1. Acquire a legal backup copy of a WW cartridge.
+2. Launch it from swanshell as you would any other program.
+3. Use an EXT port [RS-232 serial cable](https://consolemods.org/wiki/WonderSwan:RS-232_Serial_Cable) to communicate with FreyaOS.
+4. To preserve any `rom0` file system changes (added/removed files), you *must* exit FreyaOS first.
+Press `START` to suspend the shell, then `Y3` to reboot.

+### Getting started (AthenaBIOS)

+[AthenaBIOS](https://github.com/OpenWitch/AthenaOS) is a clean-room, open source replacement for FreyaBIOS.
+It also allows using the nileswan's built-in USB port in place of an EXT port cable.

+1. Connect an USB cable from the nileswan to the PC.
+2. Acquire a copy of FreyaOS in one of the following ways:
+    - Acquire a legal backup copy of a WW cartridge, then press `B` and select *Tools -> Witch -> Extract BIOS/OS*.
+3. Create a new WW image by pressing `B` and selecting *Tools -> Witch -> Create image*.
+Select `AthenaBIOS (Native)`, the desired version of FreyaOS, then input the target image's desired filename.
+4. Launch it from swanshell as you would any other program.
+5. Use the USB serial port to communicate with FreyaOS.
+6. To preserve any `rom0` file system changes (added/removed files), you *must* exit FreyaOS first.
+Press `START` to suspend the shell, then `Y3` to reboot.
+7. To update/replace the BIOS or OS, press `B` and select *Tools -> Witch -> Replace BIOS* or *Replace OS*.
+New versions of swanshell contain updated AthenaBIOS versions, but they are not installed automatically.

 ### Saving file system changes